Protect your income

 Income Protection is an insurance policy that pays out if you’re unable to work because of injury or illness.
-Income Protection usually pays out until retirement, death or your return to work, although short-term income protection policies, which last for one or two years, are also available at a lower cost.
+The policy usually pays out until retirement, death or your return to work, although short-term income protection policies, which last for one or two years, are also available at a lower cost.

 Income protection pay-outs are usually based on a percentage of your earnings: 50% to 70% is the norm.
 For example, if you earn £40,000 a year, take out an Income Protection policy designed to pay out 60% of your salary.
 Your policy will pay out £40,000 x 60% = £24,000 a year.
+Benefits may be reduced if you receive other regular income, such as salary or pension.
+The payment of any other payments i.e. sick pay, may have an impact on the benefits payable.
 The good news is that payments from Income Protection policies are made free of income tax.

 Income Protection policies pay out only once a pre-agreed period has passed, generally ranging from one to 12 months after you put in a claim.
 The longer the ‘deferral’ period you choose, the lower your premiums.
 The default deferral period tends to be 13 or 26 weeks, but it can sometimes be as low as one week.